Monday storm updates: Snowfall and wind continuing in Jefferson, Lewis counties

 “Travel could be very difficult to impossible,” the warning reads.
 “The hazardous conditions could impact the morning or evening commute.”

-Jon P. Hitchcock, a forecaster for the National Weather Service in Buffalo, said the snow will be heavy throughout the morning before heading north and temporarily weaken, with a break in the afternoon — but that’s not the end.
+Jon P. Hitchcock, a meteorologist with the National Weather Service in Buffalo, said the snow will be heavy throughout the morning before heading north and temporarily weakening, with a break in the afternoon — but that’s not the end.

 Mr. Hitchcock says the storm will then reorganize this evening in northern Jefferson County, and move south across Watertown where it will stay until tomorrow morning.